1. Getting start creating WAPT packages

 [{'install_location': u'C:\\Program Files\\WinSCP\\', 'version': u'5.9.2', 'name': u'WinSCP 5.9.2', 'key': u'winscp3_is1', 'uninstall_string': u'"C:\\Program Files\\WinSCP\\unins000.exe"', 'publisher': u'Martin Prikryl', 'install_date': u'20161102', 'system_component': 0}]

 2.1.6.2.
-Get uninstall command with registry
+Obtaining the uninstall command from registry

 Command uninstall_cmd returns the silent uninstall command.